cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 - in the current parse set, iterate over load_operations[] list
     - retrieve table stereotype and properties by looking up the table name in the tables[] list.
 	- execute the loading steps for the table stereotype
+        - iterate over all meta fields from the tables columns[] list and provide necessary values accordingly
         - the data mapping must be read from the "hash_mappings[]" and "data_mappings[]" lists
             - copy data from the stage column "stage_column_name" to the target column "column_name"
             - use the column_class to identify columns, that have special meanings in the loading (business keys, diff hash, etc)
-	- iterate over all meta fields from the tables columns[] list and provide necessary data accordingly
+        - for satellites
+            - follow driving key directive
+          	- follow deletion detection rule

 ### load data from Ods to the target tables in all possible combinations
 This only applies, when using the ods+target approach.